AnkushNakaskar/ai_agent_in_action/chapter_08/cosine_similarity/README.md

 * At a basic level, an agent profile is a set of prompts describing the agent.
 * It may include other external elements related to actions/tools, knowledge, memory, reasoning, evaluation, planning, and feedback.
 * The combination of these elements comprises an entire agent prompt profile.
+* Problems like this can happen when we remove feedback in LLM interactions and agentic systems.
+Feedback can guide the model to correct itself.